Antisemitism by country: Argentina

-A growing hate campaign was reported on 21 January 2015 against Israeli tourists in Patagonia, with a notable incident in Lago Puelo where 4 men shouted anti-Jewish slurs and violently attacked 10 Israelis staying at a hostel.
+A growing hate campaign was reported on January 21, 2015, against Israeli tourists in Patagonia, with a notable incident in Lago Puelo where four men shouted anti-Jewish slurs and violently attacked 10 Israelis staying at a hostel.
 The attackers were later charged under Argentina's anti-discrimination law and fined approximately $5,700.
-On December 2014, posters saying “Boycott Against Israeli Military Tourism” were put up in Bariloche, a city popular with Israeli tourists.
+In December 2014, posters saying "Boycott Against Israeli Military Tourism" were put up in Bariloche, a city popular with Israeli tourists.

 Chile

-After a 23-year-old Israeli backpacker was arrested in January 2012 on suspicion of having accidentally ignited a fire in Torres del Paine National Park, he reportedly received taunts calling him a “filthy Jew” while being escorted to court.
-In February 2017, National Forest Corporation director Elizabeth Munoz criticized Israeli visitors for “cultural bad behavior” and said they would be removed from hostels if they presented "an aggressive attitude", her comments were denounced by Chile's umbrella Jewish organization.
+After a 23-year-old Israeli backpacker was arrested in January 2012 on suspicion of having accidentally ignited a fire in Torres del Paine National Park, he reportedly received taunts calling him a "filthy Jew" while being escorted to court.
+In February 2017, National Forest Corporation director Elizabeth Munoz criticized Israeli visitors for "cultural bad behavior" and said they would be removed from hostels if they presented "an aggressive attitude", her comments were denounced by Chile's umbrella Jewish organization.

 Chilean politician and former presidential candidate Daniel Jadue has faced accusations of antisemitism.